matheuslenke/100-days-of-swift/README.md

 **Day 49** Today i practiced more about UserDefaults, modifying some of my last projects to use it and have a better experience.
 I learned more about the difference between Codable and NSCoding, and how to convert JSON to load and save it with user defaults

 **Day 50** Half of the Challenge done!!
 Today was a challenge and i needed to create a tableView showing a list of captions, and when selected, it shows a picture related to that caption.
 It was really good to understand better how present worked and how to make it prompt for user an AlertController and then an UIImagePicker

+**Day 51** Today i watched two talks by Paul Hudson at different conferences, one talking about elements of functional programming in Swift and another about some subjects that new learners of Swift struggle.
+It was nice to review some concepts and learn a little more about things like map, flatMap and filter

+**Day 52** Today i started project 13, creating an App to apply filter to pictures.
+It was most a wrap up and code that i already knew, but i learned a little about generating auto layout automatically and about Core Image concepts